creaktive/rainbarf/README.md

     Higher values may require disabling the battery indicator or raising the `status-right-length` value in `~/.tmux.conf`.

 # CAVEAT

+## Time remaining

+If the `--remaining` option is present but you do not see the time in your status bar, you may need to increase the value of `status-right-length` to 48.

 ## Color scheme